QuTech-Delft/OpenQL/docs/mapping.rst

   This module essentially transforms each circuit in a linear scan over the circuit, from start to end, maintaining the ``v2r`` and ``rs`` maps.
-  Each time that it encounters a two-qubit gate that in the current map is not NN, it inserts swap gates before this gate that make the operand qubits NN; when inserting a swap, it updates the ``v2r`` and ``rs`` maps accordingly.
+  Each time that it encounters a two-qubit gate that in the current map is not NN, it inserts SWAP gates before this gate that make the operand qubits NN (this is called ``routing`` the qubits);
+  when inserting a SWAP, it updates the ``v2r`` and ``rs`` maps accordingly.
   There are many refinements to this algorithm that can be controlled through options and the configuration file.
   The module will find the minimum number of swaps to make the mapped operands of each two-qubit gate NN in the mapping that applies just before it.
   In the most basic version, it has a linear time-complexity with respect to circuit size and number of qubits.
   With advanced search options set, the algorithm may become cubic with respect to number of qubits.
   So, it is still scalable and is guaranteed to find a solution.